Bustamante Engineers Case Study: Goshen Commons Paving Project

 Once all of the full depth restoration locations have been addressed.
 The roadways are ready to be paved.
 The surface course layer of pavement consists of 2” of 9.5mm HMA Superpave.
 Once the pavement is placed, rollers and hand tampers are used to compact the asphalt that is placed.

-Paving Project Overlay
+Goshen Commons Paving Project 7

 All the Community Association Engineering Services You Need